 Your group description will appear in the right sidebar of your group where anyone can see it (unless you’ve created a Secret Group, then only its members will see it).
 It doesn’t have to be long, but it should definitely be clear and compelling.

-4. Create a Cover Photo for your Group
+4. Create a compelling cover photo for your group

-Similar to a Facebook Page or a Facebook Profile, you will be asked to upload a cover photo for your Facebook Group.
-This cover photo will be displayed at the top of your group’s page.
+The cover photo for your Facebook Group will be displayed at the top of your group’s page.
 If you have a graphic designer or web designer on your team, ask them to create a cover photo for you.
 If not, you can find a designer on Fiverr or on a freelance network such as Upwork.
 Another option is to do it yourself using a design tool such as Snappa or Canva.

-Your cover photo should be consistent with the overall branding for your online course so that your group members know that they’ve come to the right place.
+Your cover photo should be consistent with the overall branding for your business so that your group members know that they’ve come to the right place.

-5. Pin a Welcome Post to the top of your group
+5. Pin a Welcome Post or Announcement to the top of your group’s News Feed

 When you create your Facebook Group, your first post should be a Welcome Post for all your group members.
 However, as you and your members add more posts to the group, that first post will automatically be pushed down to the bottom of the group’s newsfeed.
-For that reason, you should pin your Welcome Post to the top of the newsfeed, so that regardless of when someone joins your group, they will always see that Welcome Post right at the top.
+Pin your Welcome Post to the top of the News Feed (or create a Permanent Announcement) so that regardless of when someone joins your group, they will always see your post at the top of the News Feed.

 Tips for Growing your Facebook Group

 Once your Facebook Group is created, the next step is to start adding members to your group.
-When we created a Facebook Group for Thinkific customers in the beginning of 2015, we didn’t put very much effort into promoting it to our customers.
+When we created a Facebook Group for Thinkific customers in the beginning of 2015, we didn’t put very much effort into promoting it.

-Here are some strategies for growing the number of members in your group that have worked well for us and other Facebook Group creators that we spoke with:
+Here are some strategies for growing your Facebook Group that have worked well for us and other Facebook Group owners we spoke with:

 1. Send an email to your newsletter subscribers or existing customers